Mennonite Church USA: Merger

 In 1983 the General Assembly of the Mennonite Church met jointly with the General Conference Mennonite Church in Bethlehem, Pennsylvania, in celebration of 300 years of Mennonite witness in the Americas.
 Beginning in 1989, a series of consultations, discussions, proposals, and sessions (and a vote in 1995 in favor of merger) led to the unification of these two major North American Mennonite bodies into one denomination organized on two fronts – the Mennonite Church USA and the Mennonite Church Canada.
 The merger was "finalized" at a joint session in St. Louis, Missouri, in 1999, and the Canadian branch moved quickly ahead.
 The United States branch did not complete their organization until the meeting in Nashville, Tennessee, in 2001, which became effective February 1, 2002.

 The merger of 1999-2002 at least partially fulfilled the desire of the founders of the General Conference Mennonite Church to create an organization under which all Mennonites could unite.
 Yet not all Mennonites favored the merger.
 The Alliance of Mennonite Evangelical Congregations represents one expression of the disappointment with the merger and the events that led up to it.

-Decline
+Conservative exodus

 Since its merger, a large number of conservative congregations have left Mennonite Church USA.
 2013 saw nine congregations leave, and in 2014 at least 12 did so.
-In November 2015, the Lancaster Conference, Mennonite Church USA's largest conference, with 13,838 members in 163 congregations in six states plus the District of Columbia, voted overwhelmingly to leave the denomination by the end of 2017.
+In November 2015, the Lancaster Conference, Mennonite Church USA's largest conference, with 13,838 members in 163 congregations in six states plus the District of Columbia, voted in majority to leave the denomination by the end of 2017.

 By early 2016 the membership had decreased to 78,892 members.
-This decline was generally attributed to the denomination's increasingly liberal position towards same sex marriage, among other issues, which caused many congregations to leave Mennonite Church USA.
+This decline was generally attributed to the denomination's increasingly progressive position towards same sex marriage, among other issues, which caused many congregations to leave Mennonite Church USA.
 In April 2016, the Franklin Mennonite Conference, a conference with 14 congregations and about 1,000 members in Pennsylvania and Maryland, voted to withdraw from the Mennonite Church USA.
-In 2018 the number of baptized members had fallen to 69,223 and the number congregations to 625.